rubik/pypol/doc/tutorial.rst

 Differentiation and integration
 +++++++++++++++++++++++++++++++

-There are three functions: :func:`pypol.funcs.polyder` (to find the derivative), :func:`pypol.funcs.polyint` (to find the indefinite integral) and :func:`pypol.funcs.polyint_` (to find the definite integral)::
+Currently, there are three functions: :func:`pypol.funcs.polyder` (to find the derivative), :func:`pypol.funcs.polyint` (to find the indefinite integral) and :func:`pypol.funcs.polyint_` (to find the definite integral)::

     >>> p = poly1d([1, 3, -3, -1])